Pros and Cons of Project Management Software

 4. Great Collaboration

 Projects almost always require collaboration between cross-functional teams; hence, these systems sit in the middle of the project and allow cooperation between these usually disjoint areas in the business.
-They can share feedback, updates and respond to required changes.
+They can share feedback and updates and respond to required changes.